carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 a file or directory name if you've typed enough characters to provide a unique identifier for the file or directory you are trying to access.

-If we navigate back to our `data` directory and try to access one of our sample files:
+If we navigate back to our `untrimmed_fastq` directory and try to access one of our sample files:

 ~~~
 $ cd
 $ cd dc_workshop
 $ cd data
+$ cd untrimmed_fastq
 $ ls JC<tab>
 ~~~
 {: .bash}